INDIAN2020/paypal-express-checkout/readme.txt

 = Can I test with PayPal sandbox? =

 Yes, you can, you find instructions on the plugin's settings page.

+= What type of PayPal account do I need to use this plugin? =

+You need a verified business acount.

+= Can I track the payments with this plugin? =

+Yes, you can, you can see the payments in the WP Admin area and on your PayPal dashboard too.

 == Screenshots ==